BHARAT703/SimpleCRUD_V3/README.md

  - run api, keeping `SimpleCRUD` as start up project.
  - you will have a swagger UI in browser where you will be able to see all endpoints of User controller. you can check get call, as we have added some initial values for users.

-# Requirements
+# Requirements for Back end.

- - Visual studio 2019 with .Net core 3.1
+ - Visual studio 2019 with .Net core 3.1 installed. one can use VS Code too.
  - SQL server and management studio, latest.

  Happy coding...